wombleton/gitlaw-nz/acts/I/Industrial and Provident Societies Act 1908.md

     *   (b) the rules may provide for the advancing of money by the society to members on the security of real or personal property:

-    *   (c) the society may, if its rules so allow, invest any part of its capital in the shares or on the security of any other society registered under this Act or under the [Building Societies Act 1965][73], or of any company registered under the Companies Act 1955 or the [Companies Act 1993][74] or incorporated by Act or by charter, provided that no such investments shall be made in the shares of any society or company other than one with limited liability; and a society so investing may make such investment in its registered name, and shall be deemed to be a person within the meaning of those Acts:
+    *   (c) the society may, if its rules so allow, invest any part of its capital in the shares or on the security of any other society registered under this Act or under the [Building Societies Act 1965][73], or of any company registered under the [Companies Act 1993][74] or incorporated by Act or by charter, provided that no such investments shall be made in the shares of any society or company other than one with limited liability; and a society so investing may make such investment in its registered name, and shall be deemed to be a person within the meaning of those Acts:

     *   (d) any other body corporate may, if its regulations permit, hold shares by its corporate name in a society: